Haivision/srt/docs/CodingConventions.md

 that particular field designates something for which number representation is only one of the possible ones - for example, when it designates a number of microseconds since epoch.

+* Note: there's no `l` marker in use, as well as there's no use of `long` type, at least directly, see EXPLANATIONS(4).

 3. A variable that designates time should have a marker that states that it represents time or duration should have the following